baqirkazmi30/Linux-commands/README.md

 - <b>mv:</b>it is used to move files from one directory to another.
 - <b>Examples</b>
   * mv myfile.txt /root/downloads, it will move file from current diectory to /root/downloads.
-  * mv my*.txt /root/documents, it will move multiple files having name 'my' from curent directoy to /root/documents.
+  *mv my*.txt /root/documents, it will move multiple files having name my from curent directoy to /root/documents.
 </details>

 <details>